aboutcode-org/scancode-toolkit/docs/source/cli-reference/synopsis.rst

 Output Formats
 --------------

 The output file format is set by using the various output options.
+See :ref:`scan_output_options`.
 The recommended output format is JSON.
 If ``--json`` is used, the entire file being in one line, without whitespace characters.

 The following example scans will show you how to run a scan with each of the result formats.
 For the scans, we will use the ``samples`` directory provided with the ScanCode Toolkit.